 Oxidisable carbohydrates may be complexed with lipids, as glycolipids.
 Some of these resist extraction in the usual reagents used for paraffin processing.
 They may be removed, or extracted, by treatment with relatively harsh lipid solvents, often at elevated temperatures.

-Note: Lipid solvents are often very inflammable or explosive, and must be used with caution.
-Ideally, they should be used in an explosion safe fume hood, and there should be no open flames or source of electrical sparks in the vicinity.
+Lipid solvents are often very inflammable or explosive, and must be used with caution.
+They should be used in an explosion safe fume hood, and there should be no open flames or source of electrical sparks in the vicinity.

 Place dewaxed sections into the solvent in a well sealed container at ambient or elevated temperature for an appropriate period of time.
 Most lipids will be extracted by simple immersion at ambient temperatures for several hours.